Brunorwell/TypeScript-class/README.md

 # TypeScript-class
-This my first repositoty from my TypeScript class
-You have to live your life
-life isn't orange
+This is my first repositoty from my TypeScript class You have to live your life life isn't orange